rfreedman/ag-grid-style/README.md

 This is an Angular 6 application, and must be "run" using it's built-in development server.
 It cannot be loaded into a browser from the file system.

-To run the project from the command line, use the command <pre>ng serve</pre> from the root of the project folder, and then open your web browser to http://locahost:4200
+To run the project from the command line, use the command `ng serve` from the root of the project folder, and then open your web browser to http://locahost:4200

-Alternatively, you can run the command <pre>ng serve -o</pre> and Angular will open the application in a new browser tab in your default browser.
+Alternatively, you can run the command `ng serve -o` and Angular will open the application in a new browser tab in your default browser.

 ## Modifying the Theme